AdobeDocs/document-cloud-learn.en/help/sign/admin/intro-admin-overview.md

 >[!TAB Migrate Docusign templates]

-Learn how to seamlessly [migrate your Docusign templates](docusign-templates.md) and workflows in three easy steps.
+Learn how to seamlessly [migrate Docusign templates](docusign-templates.md) and workflows in three easy steps.

 >[!TAB Add a new user]